yb303/js-svg-font/README.md

 1. Find a free font you like.
 Get the ttf file
 2. Convert it online to svg
+3. Use some text editor to remove all the languages you don't care about.
-3. Use opt-svg to converts the svg xml into json.
+4. Use opt-svg to converts the svg xml into json.
 It optimizes the kerning records while at it.

 ### Run-time: